18 Best Waterfalls in Connecticut

 A series of waterfalls make up the enchanting Kent Falls.
 In all, they plunge over a quarter mile down a rocky traverse.
 One of the best known and most highly visited waterfalls in Connecticut, Kent Falls is located in Kent Falls State Park.
 Incredibly well maintained, this park is a hot spot for picnickers and loved by hikers of every age.

-Insider's tip: Pack a picnic and plan to stay a while.
+Insider's tip: Pack lunch and plan to stay a while.
 You'll hike up to see the entire falls if you're able (don't worry, it's not too arduous a trek).
-Plus, the park boasts a charming covered bridge that makes a perfect backdrop for family photos.
+Plus, the park boasts a charming covered bridge that makes a perfect backdrop for family photos, especially during fall, when the trees are a kaleidoscope of bright colors.

 8. Burr Falls